 I’ve been teaching botanical drawing for over 15 years, and I find the following techniques successful for getting started.

 - The use of a step-by-step approach allows you to build on basic skills one at a time.
 Continue to practice one skill until you’ve mastered it, and then move on to the next.

 - By practicing one technique at a time with only the goal of relaxing and slowing down you can avoid worrying about what your drawing looks like.

 - It is important to feel comfortable with your materials right from the start and learn all their characteristics and nuances.
-I recommend a simple set of materials like this Beginner Art Supply Kit.
+I recommend a simple set of materials.

 - Some of the first skills to practice are basic toning with one consistent light source and building layers upon layers of colored pencil.
 You will be amazed how pleasurable the act of building layers of tone and color feels.
 Drawing with a consistent light source gives you a clear understanding of where your shadows and highlights belong.

 - Once you are comfortable with toning and light source, work on creating three-dimensional form on a natural specimen.
 I always recommend using a real subject from nature and avoid copying a photograph or someone else’s drawing.